 Friday, May 18, 2012

-After four years of living on Isla Mujeres - it was time.
+After four years of living on Isla Mujeres, it was time.
 Time to sell the car.
-Our 2008 Nissan Altima Hybrid that we had driven down from Canada was as close to perfect as we could get.
-It's inexpensive to run, and trouble free - except for a few small details.
+Our 2008 Nissan Altima Hybrid, which we had driven down from Canada, was as close to perfect as we could get.
+It's inexpensive to run, and trouble-free - except for a few small details.

 Linea Peninsula Shipping